BPMN-sw-evol/MSGF-CreditRequest/README.md

    ```
    http://localhost:8080/
    ```
 5. Ready!
-You can request a new credit request in our forms!.
+You can request a new credit in our forms!.